guerillaxgardener/reading-notes/class-03.md

 ### Switch Statements

-* start with a switch value and different cases determine whch code will run based off varables matching to value
+* start with a switch value and different cases determine which code will run based off variables matching to value

 ```JavaScript
  switch (level) {